codeemoji/codeemoji-plugin/README.md

 _CECollectorMulti_.
 The interface defines the _collect(PsiElement, Editor, InlayHintsSink)_ method. _CECollectorMulti_
 allows you to implement this method using a list of collectors, useful for use with _CEProviderMulti_.

 The _CECollector_ abstract class is the main class for implementing a collector.
+It extends the abstract class of service
+_CEInlayBuilder_ which contains all the methods for manipulating inlay hints.
 As can be seen in the diagram above, it has three main extensions: _CESimpleCollector_, _CEProjectCollector_ and _CEImplicitCollector_.
 The first is for general use.
 The other two extensions are specific cases for working with implicit annotations and specifications of